-Instead, from a very young age, children are forced into various labor, both within and outside the North Korean education system.
-These include participating in the Agricultural Labor Support, the Item Collection as well as construction work and other miscellaneous activities.
-In addition, children in prison camps, orphanages and relief shelters are also subject to arduous labor.
+From a young age, children are forced into labor within and outside the North Korean education system.
+These include participating in the agricultural labor support, item collections as well as construction work.
+Children in prison camps, orphanages, and relief shelters are also subject to arduous labor.

-The table below shows the types of work the children are demanded to do according to the seasons.
+The work the children are demanded to execute according to seasons

 |Planting corn||Looking for rabbit hide||Agricultural support||Looking for rabbit hide|

 |Collecting sunflower seeds, hemp, castor beans and beans||Pulling out grass and laying rocks to build railways||Collecting scrap paper and scrap iron||Collecting scrap paper and scrap iron|

 |Sowing||Making bricks out of soil||The Battle of Autumn Harvesting*||Working on trees|

 |Collecting scrap paper and scrap iron||Collecting pecans, hazelnuts and acorns||Transporting soils|

 |Collecting brackens||Collecting and removing the skin of bush clovers||Working in the mine|

 *the one-week period where students are expected to dedicate their time to working, without attending classes at all.

 Child labor outside the education system